 Except for the cushiony top, the potty is entirely made of plastic.

-Safety And Comfort
+1. Safety And Comfort

-Cleaning And Usage
+4. Cleaning And Usage

 Frequently Asked Questions

 Most potty seats are designed to easily fit most regular toilets.
 Still, for a better fit, aim for models with an adjustable dial or a suction.

 Long story short, as long as they want to.
 Once you introduce them to the potty, they may spend lots of time on it.
 Sometimes, they may even sit on a potty with the clothes on in front of the tv.
-This is quite normal process as your toddler gets comfortable with the potty.
+This is quite a normal process as your toddler gets comfortable with the potty.

-In conclusion, choose potty training toilets that you are sure your child will like because a fun shaped potty will be more interesting for them to use.
-Additionally, sturdiness and balance are important since toddlers tend to move around all the time even when defecating.
+In conclusion, choose a potty training toilet that you are sure your child will like and find comfortable.
+Sturdiness and balance are important factors as well since toddlers tend to move around all the time.
 A well-balanced potty toilet will ensure that the toilet does not tip over when your child starts moving around.

-Lastly, make sure the toilet bowl is easy to detach and is easy to clean under running water.
+Make sure the toilet bowl is easy to detach and is easy to clean under running water.
 Keep in mind that some models have a detachable bowl whereas other models don’t and that would mean you would need to wash the entire potty toilet every time.
 Also, look for models that have a flush as that will help instill good habits in your toddler from an early age.